Revealed: How Accurate Is Apple Watch Calories Calculator

 There are two things you need to know about calibrating your Apple Watch.
 If you have a new Apple Watch, it will give you instructions on how to record your first outdoor walk or run to make sure your future workouts are recorded as accurately as possible.
 Some refer to this as calibrating your Apple Watch.
 There is also a setting called Motion Calibration & Distance that should be toggled on for best Apple Watch results.
 To make sure this is toggled on or to enable it:

-This should improve your workout and activity accuracy on your Apple Watch!
-Did you know that Apple Watch swimming tracking is pretty accurate in pools, discover if your Apple Watch is waterproof because not all of them are.
+This should improve your workout and activity accuracy on your Apple Watch.
+Did you know that Apple Watch swimming tracking is pretty accurate in pools?
+Find out if your Apple Watch is waterproof because not all of them are.

-Now you know how to improve Apple Watch calories 'burned' accuracy by changing a few settings and updating your Health app information.
+Now you know how Apple Watch calculates calories burned according to heart rate in addition to other factors, and how to improve the accuracy by changing a few settings and updating your Health app information.
 Plus, we covered what total calories vs active calories mean and how the Apple Watch calculates it.
 Although it isn't perfect, the Apple Watch fitness features are pretty impressive.
 Next, learn about Apple Watch Rings, Trends, and Challenges!

 FAQ

-• What is the difference between active and total calories?
-We burn calories by just existing, so while you exercise, you burn extra calories on top of those burned while you breathe, rest, think, and even sleep.
+- What is the difference between active and total calories?
+Active calories are those you burn on top of those burned while you breathe, rest, think, and even sleep.
+Total calories is your active calories plus the calories you burn just by existing.

 Erin MacPherson